yashodharhajare-wq/job-Automation-Project/v2_automated_Input/README.md

 While applying for jobs, the process was repetitive:

-* Copy company name, role, location, job link manually
+* Copy company name, role, location manually

-* Create folders with predefined name structure
+* Create folders

-* Edit cover letters (again company name, job title, location, date)
+* Edit cover letters

-* Track everything in Excel (same above data)
+* Track everything in Excel

-Even with a Python script earlier, it still required a little manual input.
+Even with a Python script, it still required manual input.

 ---

 ## Key Idea

-Instead of typing/ copy pasting details manually, extract them directly from the job page.
+Instead of typing details manually, extract them directly from the job page.

 Using browser **Inspect (DOM analysis)**, a custom bookmark (JavaScript) was created to:

 * Read job details from the webpage
 * Send them automatically to a Python backend

 ---